elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 ### 2. HostNetwork:false Installation for non-leader Elastic Agent deployments

 For this installation, users need to configure the two following agent policies.

+*Note*: The mount point of /var/lib/elastic-agent-managed/kube-system/state to [store elastic-agent state](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/elastic-agent-managed-kubernetes.yaml#L104), creates conflicts between Leader Elastic Agent and KSM Agents.
+This is the reason that it should be removed in `HostNetwork:false` scenarios

 **Agent policies:**